-- The notes to financial statements provide information that is useful to the reader in understanding the Trust's financial statements, including a description of the Trust and the OPEB substantive plan it serves as well as its accounting methods and policies. - The notes include details of the Trust's investments and cash equivalents and their related risks. - The notes also provide information on contributions to the Trust and its funded status, as well as information taken from the two most recent actuarial valuations, including the methods and assumptions used.
+- The Notes to Financial Statements provide information that is useful to the reader in understanding the Trust's financial statements, including a description of the Trust and the OPEB substantive plan it serves as well as its accounting methods and policies. - The notes include details of the Trust's investments and cash equivalents and their related risks. - The notes also provide information on contributions to the Trust and its funded status, as well as information taken from the most recent actuarial valuation, including the methods and assumptions used.